Updated: Apr 18

-Time - I find that Friday between 6 pm and 9 pm are the best.
+Time - I find that Friday between 6 pm and 9 pm is the best.
 Monday would be another good day.
 Weekends tend to be a bit busy for everybody.

-Communication - I run Whatsaap group with about 50 guys.
-Every week I send one message saying that it is a time to book a spot for coming game "Football Friday at 7 pm.
+Communication - I run a Whatsaap group with about 50 guys.
+Every week I send one message saying that it is time to book a spot for the coming game "Football Friday at 7 pm.
 Who is in?".
 Then people answer with "in".
-I keep limit on 16 guys and no more.
+I keep a limit on 16 guys and no more.

 It is good to overbook a little bit though, up to 17. one guy always drops last minute.